devops329/devops/instruction/observability/observability.md

 🔑 **Key points**

-- Logging, metrics, and traces are standard observability tools.
+- Metrics, logging, and traces are standard observability tools.
 - Key metrics include latency, traffic, errors, and saturation.
 - There are many important observability characteristics to consider.